switmac/where-for-lunch/TASKS.md

 If you are stuck, set up a timeframe to allow yourself to resolve it first, if you can't work it out, please ask me.
 This is very normal, so you don't have feel pressured to solve everything yourself.

-If you have any questions or better proposals to the existing setup, you are more than welcome to talk to me.
+If you have any questions or better proposals to the existing setup, you are more than welcome talk to me or make a pr for it.

 There is no right or wrong about the approach you decided to take for certain tasks.
 As long as they make sense, i.e. you know exactly why you wrote this line, this method, why in this file, why you needed to use this library etc.